What is the Doheny Image Reading Center?

 Among the goals of the Reading Center are the generation of useful and correlative data to demonstrate the safety and efficacy of potential new treatments and the validation of non-invasive imaging techniques in the monitoring and management of ophthalmic diseases.

-Our center has been able to make major progress and breakthroughs in this area of ophthalmic research as well, making DIRC a well-rounded, comprehensive ophthalmic research center.
-New research areas and ongoing clinical trial support now include glaucoma, anterior chamber, cornea, ocular surface/tear film, stem cells, and orphan diseases.
+Through our distinguished investigators, our center has been able to make major progress and breakthroughs in this area of ophthalmic research as well, making DIRC a well-rounded, comprehensive ophthalmic research center.
+New research areas and ongoing clinical trial support now include glaucoma, anterior chamber, cornea and ocular surface/tear film.

 To assist sponsors of clinical research and clinical research organizations, DIRC provides a number of services: